freeman2free/Grass-Process-Manager/ReadMe.md

-# Grass Process Monitor
+# Grass Process Manager

 ## Decription

-​	This is a simple task manager(a.k.a Process Monitor)
+​	This is a simple process manager(a.k.a task manager) by MFC

 ## Implemented features